wdlctc/QR-DNN/README.md

-# Quantization and Reconstruction algorithm for Quantized and Reconstructed Deep Neural Networks"
+# Quantization and Reconstruction algorithm for Quantized and Reconstructed Deep Neural Networks

 Code example for the FPL 2018 short paper.
 We modify the original [caffe](http://caffe.berkeleyvision.org/) to implement our QR-DNN algorithm.
-And we also thank the example code provied by [Ristretto](http://ristretto.lepsucd.com/)
+And we also thank the example code provied by [Ristretto](http://ristretto.lepsucd.com/).

 ## Prerequisites
 - NVIDIA GPU + CUDA + CuDNN